Phone Interviews: Are they a waste of time?

 - Allow the interviewer a chance to speak.

-- Ask trial close questions: for example, ask the interviewer when the company will make a decision.
+- Ask trial close questions: for example, ask the interviewer when the company will decide.

-- Emphasize that you are definitely interested in going forward for with the opportunity.
+- Emphasize that you are interested in going forward for with the opportunity.

 - Interrupt the call to take another call.